An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 A user story is a high-level requirement that can be passed to development.
 User stories are generally synced to task-management tools (such as JIRA, Rally, or TFS), so that they can be tasked and managed during development and test cycles.

-You can effortlessly generate user stories in Storyteller from the Processes you create in the Process Editor.
+You can effortlessly generate user stories in Blueprint from the Processes you create in the Process Editor.

 User Story Artifacts